es

 Pego

-The Pego festivities begin with the Porrat de San Antonio Abad, patron saint of animals, which is celebrated on January 17.
-On Saturday at noon they plant a pine tree in Pla de la Font.
-When the afternoon comes, the pine tree is set on fire and, around it, the participants make a popular barbecue with traditional sausages.
-On Sunday morning there is a pilgrimage to the hermitage dedicated to the Saint, located approximately two kilometers from the old town.
-There a mass is celebrated, the animals are blessed, and the tradition marks that you have to make three turns to the hermitage to protect yourself from the pain of the belly.
-A traditional Porrat is also set up where you can enjoy typical sweets, such as caramelized apples, nuts or sugared almonds.
+The Pego festivities begin with the Porrat de Sant Antoni Abat (Saint Anthony the Great), patron saint of animals, which is celebrated on January 17.
+At midday on Saturday the association of coachmen ‘plant’ a pine tree in Pla de la Font, which in the afternoon is set on fire while a barbecue with traditional sausages is held around it.
+On Sunday morning there is a pilgrimage to the hermitage dedicated to the saint, located approximately two kilometres from the old town.
+Upon arrival at the hermitage, a Holy Mass is celebrated followed by the blessing of the animals – and, according to tradition, walking around the hermitage three times offers protection against stomach ache.
+A traditional porrat (street fair) is also set up offering traditional sweets such as toffee apples, nuts and sugared almonds.

 Jan